icopy-site/awesome-cn/docs/awesome/awesome-learn-gamedev.md

 [EA Spouse](https://ea-spouse.livejournal.com/274.html) - A cautionary tale on crunch.
 For all of our sakes, don't let the industry return to this.

+[Where the Water Tastes Like Wine Postmortem](https://johnnemann.medium.com/where-the-water-tastes-like-wine-postmortem-211a1f9d791a) - A must-read for aspiring independent game developers.
+Making money from the art is hard, even for industry veterans, but there are other things that are valuable.

 [Surveillance Self-Defense](https://ssd.eff.org/en) - Tips, Tools, and Tutorials for privacy and online self-defense